South Yorkshire: History

 While the county of South Yorkshire was created in 1974, the history of its constituent settlements and parts goes back centuries.
 Prehistoric remains include a Mesolithic "house" (a circle of stones in the shape of a hut-base) dating to around 8000 BC, found at Deepcar, in the northern part of Sheffield.
 Evidence of even earlier inhabitation in the wider region exists about 3 mi over the county boundary at Creswell Crags in Derbyshire, where artefacts and rock art found in caves have been dated by archaeologists to the late Upper Palaeolithic period, at least 12,800 years ago.
 The region was on the frontier of the Roman Empire during the Roman period.

 The main settlements of South Yorkshire grew up around the industries of mining and steel manufacturing.
 The main mining industry was coal which was concentrated to the north and east of the county.
 There were also iron deposits which were mined in the area.
 The rivers running off the Pennines to the west of the county supported the steel industry that is concentrated in Sheffield, Stocksbridge and Rotherham.
 The proximity of the iron and coal also made this an ideal place for steel manufacture.

 Although Christian nonconformism was never as strong in South Yorkshire as in the mill towns of West Yorkshire, there are still many Methodist and Baptist churches in the area.
-Also, South Yorkshire has a relatively high number of followers of spiritualism.
+Today, South Yorkshire has a relatively high number of followers of spiritualism.
 It is the only county that counts as a full region in the Spiritualists' National Union.